 2. Since the brick is that old, it was probably made locally and is extremely soft.
 Extensive vibration and / or stress on the brick could significantly damage the structure of the building.

 3. We didn't know how sound the brick infill was installed or how much work would it take to remove those bricks?
+1. The original brick is 133 years old.

 Even now, before the windows have even been ordered, the difference is impressive.
 This photo was taken from the inside, just after that first window was removed.
 The opening is easily TWO TIMES the height of those replacement windows.
 It's hard to show in a photo the DRAMATIC change in character as more and more light fills the room!